 |Craig-Lee Hall (CL) 461|

-Dr. Filinson has published over 40 articles in scholarly journals (and a short story), edited a book entitled Elder Abuse: Practice and Policy and received numerous research grants from Rhode Island College to support her research, most recently on aged inmates.
+Dr. Filinson has published over 40 articles in scholarly journals (and a short story) and edited a book entitled Elder Abuse: Practice and Policy.
+She is a co-investigator on grants funded by HRSA (Health Resources and Services Administration), Tufts Health Plan Foundation, and The Collaborative (of Rhode Island).
 As coordinator of the Gerontology Center, she has organized a yearly conference on aging held at the College.
-She serves on the Board of Consulting Editors for the Journal of Elder Abuse & Neglect and on the board of United Methodist Elder Care.
+She serves on the Board of Consulting Editors for the Journal of Elder Abuse & Neglect and the board of United Methodist Elder Care and is participating in statewide efforts to enhance the age friendliness of Rhode Island.

 SOC 315 Community